-- a Foundation Degree in Business or Administration and Business Technology at City of Bristol College
+- We offer guaranteed consideration for a Foundation Degree at City of Bristol College

 As a City of Bristol College student, you may incur additional costs to attend your course.
 For example, it is likely you may need to pay for travel and stationery.

 Many courses offer learning opportunities that you may need to pay for.
 This may include things like study visits and visiting speakers.
 You may need to pay for books relating to the course.

 If you are on a limited income, you may be able to receive help from our Learner Support Funding Bursary.